Mushroom-Daemon/doks/content/docs/2_the_big_ones/credibility.md

   robots: "" # custom robot tags (optional)
 ---

-This is about **Integrity**

-In the lessons that follow, you will learn the basics of persuasive writing: channeling your prospect’s innermost desires and linking them to your cause, product, or offer in a way that inspires action.
+In the lessons that follow, you will learn the basics of persuasive writing.
+As far as I'm concerened, that's magic&mdash;linking your prospect's inner most desires to your cause, product, or offering in a way that inspires action.

+Before that, though, I want to call out the elephant in the room.
+Many people are of the opinion that marketers (which as a persuasive writer, you are) are practicing a kind of dark magic.
+They're manipulators.
+They'll do anything for a sale.
+And I, too, have doubted the marketing tactics used by certain parties.

+I think what's important to understand is that manipulation and persuasion have a core difference.
+They're riding a different wave, so to speak.
+Manipulative practices are those that are deceptive.
+They exploit the vulnerable (and we all are) and lead them into making a decision that is not in their best interest.
+Persuasion has a different bent.

+That's the pursuit of truth.

+But I don't believe that is the case.
+And here's why.

+Manipulation is a practice of deceipt or trickery or ... which is why it's so important for you, as a persuasive writer, to practice integrity.

+ channeling your prospect’s innermost desires and linking them to your cause, product, or offer in a way that inspires action.

 As far as I'm concerned, learning to do this is magic.
 And as such, it's a superpower that must be wielded responsibly